stephengold/JmePower/README.md

 The [JmePower Project][jmepower] is about promoting [the jMonkeyEngine (JME) game engine][jme].

-It contains 3 sub-projects:
+It contains 2 sub-projects:

 1. JmePowerLibrary: the JmePower startup library for jMonkeyEngine applications
-2. LemurPower: an extension of the JmePower library for applications that use Lemur
-3. JmePowerAssets: generate assets included in JmePowerLibrary
+2. JmePowerAssets: generate assets included in the library

 Complete source code (in Java) is provided under
 [a 3-clause BSD license][license].